smartopian/OPN-aNG-Accord/README.md

 Key Risks over the use of Digital Identity Management

+### Meta-Data Governance

-### Meta-Data - Identifier Management Transparency (IMT) this is critical component of any clause. (e.g. restricting identification or identifiers tracking, cross-site profiling, with cookies and beacons.
+Identifier Management Transparency (IMT) this is critical component of any clause. (e.g. restricting identification or identifiers tracking, cross-site profiling, with cookies and beacons.
 Especially for data trusts like parental consent, or for medical research, etc which require consent by design, where metadata and big data is a human resource (not a capitalistic one)

 ### Secondary Use